 - 1⅓ pounds chicken thigh, skinless, bone-in

 - 2 tablespoons ghee

-- 2 large carrots, cut into ½-inch rough pieces
+- 2 large carrots, peeled and cut into ½-inch rough pieces

 - 2 large celery ribs, cut into ½-inch diagonal slices